Jay Chaudhry: Early life and education

 Chaudhry was born in Panoh, a village in the Una district of Punjab (now Himachal Pradesh), India with a population of 800.
 The village did not have running water or electricity until he was a teenager.
 His parents, Bhagat and Surjeet Chaudhry, were small-scale farmers, and he was the youngest of three sons.

-In an interview, Jay recalled that he used to walk nearly 4 km every day to attend high school in Dhusara, the neighboring village and, because there was no electricity, he often studied outside under a tree.
+In an interview, Chaudhry recalled that he used to walk nearly 4 km every day to attend high school in Dhusara, the neighboring village and, because there was no electricity, he often studied outside under a tree.

 Following the completion of high school, he earned a bachelor's degree in electronics engineering from Indian Institute of Technology, Banaras Hindu University.

-In 1980, at age 22, he moved to the United States to attend the University of Cincinnati.
-His first time on a plane was his flight to the U.S. to attend the University of Cincinnati, where he received master's degrees in industrial engineering, computer engineering, and marketing.
+In 1980, at age 22, he moved to the United States to attend the University of Cincinnati, where he received master's degrees in industrial engineering, computer engineering, and marketing.

 He also completed the executive management program at Harvard Business School.